 I’m also conducting key informant interviews with individuals who provide services for those living with an opioid use disorder throughout California to learn about perceptions towards and experiences with providing this type of treatment in criminal justice settings.
 An additional two aims will focus on evaluating these policies at the population level quantitatively by comparing settings that do and do not provide medications for opioid use disorder treatment in county jails and evaluating the cost-effectiveness of this intervention.
-My dissertation chair, Ali Rowhani-Rahbar, has been integral to this work.
+My dissertation chair, Ali Rowhani-Rahbar, and entire dissertation committee of content experts and methodologists have been integral to this work.

 How could this research impact policy?

 This analysis will hopefully provide evidence for how increased access to treatment in the criminal justice system might influence population-level crime rates and health outcomes.
 Additionally, the mixed methods nature of the study provides additional insight into perceptions towards treatment in these settings and the cost-effectiveness of this policy.

 How did you carve out this niche research focus around opioids and the criminal justice system?